PerfekTy/JavaScript---Calculator/README.md

 Dividing by zero doesn't work, try if you don't believe me :)

-Dot (comma) represents fractions, so it mneans that number zero don't need to be displayed.
+Dot (comma) represents fractions, so it means that number zero don't need to be displayed.

 If you'll like it leave a star for me.